 Phencyclidine, or PCP, is an illegal street drug.
 It can cause hallucinations and severe agitation.
 This article discusses overdose due to PCP.
 An overdose is when someone takes more than the normal or recommended amount of something, usually a drug.
 An overdose may result in serious, harmful symptoms or death.

-This is for information only and not for use in the treatment or management of an actual poison exposure.
-If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
+This article is for information only.
+DO NOT use it to treat or manage an actual overdose.
+If you or someone you are with overdoses, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.

-Seek immediate medical help.
-Do NOT make a person throw up unless told to do so by poison control or a health care professional.
+Seek medical help right away.
+DO NOT make the person throw up unless poison control or a health care provider tells you to.

 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.